-1. What is it?
+What is it?

-A Health Savings Account (HSA) is a medical savings account available to you if you have a HSA-qualified, high-deductible health insurance plan (HDHP).
-The best way to figure if your plan qualifies is to ask your benefits office or insurance provider.
+A Health Savings Account (HSA) is a medical savings account available to you if you have a HSAqualified, high-deductible health insurance plan (HDHP).
+The best way to determine if your plan qualifies is to ask your benefits office or insurance provider.
 If the plan is HDHP, you are able to open an HSA.
 This account allows you to save pre-tax dollars for qualified medical expenses.
 This provides the same tax reduction benefits as Health FSAs.

-Contributions can be made by you and/or your employer, but you are the account owner.
+Contributions can be made by you or your employer, but you are the account owner.

-Two key advantages to HSAs are you can build savings to help pay for future health care costs and earn interest on your contributions.
+With HSAs you can build savings to help pay for future health care costs and earn interest on your contributions.
 The IRS limits the amount you can save each year.
-Don't worry; any money in the HSA that you don't spend carries over year to year.
+Don't worry; any money in the HSA that you don't spend carries over to the next year.
+You don't lose it.